 Mlynski described his assortment as wide and deep, ranging from a $369 retail 13-inch LCD to a 65-inch plasma display carrying a $15,000 price point.
 His merchandising approach is also exemplified by the nine SKUs of 42-inch plasma TVs alone, ranging from a $2,500 Vizio to a $5,000 Pioneer.

 Mlynski said he will leverage his lean infrastructure and the purchasing power of his buying group, the MARTA Cooperative of America, to offer consumers a value proposition on name brand HDTVs, undercutting big-box chains by upwards of 10 percent on identical merchandise.

 “Our objective is to give our customers the opportunity to choose not only by such characteristics as screen size, clarity and contrast, but also by their wallets,” Mlynski said.
 Personalized service and consumer education will also be emphasized.

-The store had had a soft opening in mid-December, and held a grand opening the weekend of Jan.
-21-23.
+The store had had a soft opening in mid-December, and will hold a grand opening the weekend of January 21-23.

 Mlynski helmed Gateway Country from its beginnings in 1998 until 2000, when the chain boasted 191 units and $2.5 billion in annual sales.
 He said his hope is to eventually build his newest concept store into regional or even a national chain.